Outdoor Research SuperStrand LT Hoodie

 4.6

 Down-mimicking synthetic insulation isn’t exactly a new trend—Patagonia has been honing their recipe for years with their legendary Micro Puff series.
-But Outdoor Research has come up with a very competitive formula in their new SuperStrand LT Hoodie.
-I’ve been testing the women’s model for a few months and have come away highly impressed by the jacket’s down-like warmth in a very light and airy-feeling package.
+But Outdoor Research has come up with a very competitive formula in their SuperStrand LT Hoodie.
+I tested the women's model over several months and came away highly impressed by the jacket’s down-like warmth in a very light and airy-feeling package.
 The SuperStrand isn’t a standout in breathability and does wet out quickly when exposed to moisture, but it’s supremely comfortable and has withstood rough use much better than expected.
 Below are my takeaways.
-To see how the SuperStrand LT Hoodie stacks up to the competition, see our articles on the best synthetic insulated jackets and best women's synthetic insulated jackets.
+To see how the SuperStrand LT Hoodie stacks up to the competition, see our articles on the best synthetic insulated jackets and best women's synthetic jackets.

 Table of Contents